-Saint Kentigern College is an Independent Presbyterian day and boarding school offering the best private education to 1030 girls and boys in Middle College (Years 7 – 10) and 1060 students in Senior College (Years 11 - 13).
+Saint Kentigern College is an Independent Presbyterian day and boarding school offering the best private education to girls and boys in Years 7 – 13.

 Located on a large and attractive campus in the suburb of Pakuranga, the College is 16 kilometres away from the centre of Auckland, New Zealand.
 Our students enjoy a park-like setting bordering the waters of the Tamaki Estuary, with extensive playing fields and world class learning facilities.
 Our boarders enjoy some of the best boarding house ‘real estate’ in Auckland with superb views of the estuary and easy access to many of the College’s superb facilities.

 Our innovative Middle College ‘parallel education’ structure offers the best of both worlds to Years 7 – 10 students where boys and girls are taught separately, while Senior College (Years 11–13) students work in a co-educational setting.